amzn/style-dictionary/docs/formats.md

 ### sortByName
 > formatHelpers.sortByName(a, b) ⇒ <code>Integer</code>

-A sorting function to be used when iterating over `dictionary.allProperties` in a format.
+A sorting function to be used when iterating over `dictionary.allTokens` in a format.

 **Returns**: <code>Integer</code> - -1 or 1 depending on which element should come first based on https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort